kshashov/cv/README.md

 ### Java-Related

-* Java Core: in-depth knowledge of 8-11 versions
+* Java Core: in-depth knowledge of 8+ versions
 * Kotlin: basics
 * Spring Boot:
-  * Core: DI, Bean Post Processor, Custom scope
+  * Core: DI, Bean Post Processor
   * Web: REST Controller
   * Security: Basic, Oauth, JWT tokens
-  * Data: Entity, Entity Graph, Repository, Transaction, Flyway migration, Routing Datasource
+  * Data: Entity, Entity Graph, Repository, Transaction, Routing Datasource
-  * Cloud: Netflix stack basics
 * Tests: JUnit, Mockito
 * Vaadin: in-depth knowledge of Vaadin Flow

 ## Summary
 Highly  motivated  and  enthusiastic  Senior  Software  Development  Engineer  with  more  than  ten  years  of software engineering experience.
-I also led team of 6 people (4 backend, 1 frontend, and 2 automation QA) for the last 3 years.
+I also led a team for the last 3 years (up to 4 backend, 1 frontend, and 2 automation QA).

 I try to follow development trends and often learn new languages and technologies.
 In addition to Java backed development I had experience in native Android, cross-platform development on Flutter, backend .Net/.Net Core development, and frontend development on VueJS.
 At the moment, I am interested mostly in Java/Kotlin development, but I am ready to consider other options.